IKEA Grönlid review: Ektorp’s comfort contender

 Overall final score: 6/10

 If you love the Grönlid but not the standard colours it comes in, or need to give your existing Grönlid an update, have a look at our custom sofa covers.
-We have over 50 different premium fabric options for any kind of lifestyle, and all the different Grönlid variations.
+We have over 70 different fabric options for any kind of lifestyle, and all the different Grönlid variations.
 Go crazy!